 The security a factor request does change between providers and this is something you should consider seriously when choosing a factoring partner.
 Some invoice factors will insist on an all asset debenture over the company.
 This means that if the company were to be wound up, any repayment to the factor would be paid as a priority.
 Some providers may also request that any other lenders waive their security over book debts.

 In some cases, a factor may also request a personal guarantee or warranty, and this is an area you must consider carefully.
+We always recommend personal guarantee insurance where appropriate to avoid putting family assets at risk should the company become insolvent at any point.

 Understanding Personal Guarantees and Warranties within Invoice Factoring Agreements